This file may not be suitable for users of assistive technology.

-This document sets out the ambitions for the health service for April 2014 to March 2015.
-It ensures that the Mandate to the NHS: April 2013 to March 2015, remains up to date and relevant, and was produced following a public consultation.
-To provide stability, and to ensure the Mandate remains focused on outcomes and affordable, changes have been kept to an essential minimum.
+It ensures that the Mandate to the NHS: April 2014 to March 2015 remains up to date and relevant.
+To provide stability, and to ensure the mandate remains affordable and focused on outcomes, changes have been kept to an essential minimum.
+The updated mandate was produced following engagement with stakeholders, who broadly welcomed a stable mandate for 2015 to 2016.

 The NHS Mandate is structured around 5 main areas where the government expects NHS England to make improvements: